-- ‘The more the merrier’ might sound like a good philosophy, but realistically one or two helpers at any given time is plenty.
-The more people you have helping you at once, the more likely it is to morph from making progress on your project to a Joe-telling-Jeff-about-his-hot-new-secretary party.
-They can discuss the latest babes over a beer, after the bar is built!
+- ‘The more the merrier’ might sound like a good philosophy, but realistically one or two helpers at any given time are plenty.
+The more people you have helping you at once, the more likely it is to morph from making progress on your project to a social occasion.
+You and your friends can hang out after the bar is built!

 - Don’t crack open too many beers until after you’re done working for the day—especially if you’re using power tools.

 Outfitting Your Home Bar

 The next step after building your home bar will be stocking it with the proper supplies and adding any finishing touches to the decor of your new headquarters for tipping back a few beverages.
 Just like having the right materials and tools was important for building your bar, having the proper tools for drinking is the key to any proper home bar.

 Home Bar Supplies & Accessories

 Keeping your bar neat and organized not only provides for a better-looking area to impress your guests, but it also makes it a lot easier to make drinks because you know where everything is.
 You’ll want to add some of the following bar service supplies to keep your bar in order: